The Frye Standard in Expert Testimony

 In order to ensure the admissibility of expert testimony, it is critical to understand the governing standard of expert admissibility in the jurisdiction in which the case will be tried.

-Within United States jurisprudence, there are generally two major competing standards which are based in two seminal decisions – a D.C.
+Within United States jurisprudence, there are generally two major competing standards which are based on two seminal decisions – a D.C.
 Circuit case, Frye v.
 United States, 293 F. 1013 (D.C.
 Cir.
 1923), and a U.S. Supreme Court decision, Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993).
 While the federal court system exclusively follows Daubert, state courts are divided between the two.
-A number of states continue to use the Frye standard, and interestingly, the states that have adopted Daubert (approximately 27) have not all uniformly applied the standard.
+A number of states continue to use the Frye standard, and interestingly, the states that have adopted the Daubert standard (approximately 27) have not all uniformly applied the standard.

 In light of the differences between Daubert and Frye, challenging and defending expert admissibility must be tailored to fit the governing standard.
 When seeking to admit expert testimony under Frye, the expert’s opinion must be “generally accepted” within its scientific community.
 The “general acceptance test,” to which Frye is most often referred, presents its own set of questions to analyze when determining admissibility.
 A successful argument under Frye should take into consideration certain key points of the standard.

-The general premise in Frye v.
-United States, 293 F. 1013 (D.C.
-Cir.
-1923) states that an expert opinion is admissible if the scientific technique on which the opinion is based is “generally accepted” as reliable in the relevant scientific community.
 In Frye, the Circuit affirmed the trial court’s decision to expert testimony concerning a lie detector test.
 The test, which was based on changes in systolic blood pressure, was considered to have “not yet gained such standing and scientific recognition among physiological and psychological authorities.”
 As the Frye court describes:

 The rule is that the opinions of experts or skilled witnesses are admissible in evidence in those cases in which the matter of inquiry is such that inexperienced persons are unlikely to prove capable of forming a correct judgment upon it, for the reason that the subject matter so far partakes of a science, art, or trade as to require a previous habit or experience or study in it, in order to acquire a knowledge of it.
-When the question involved does not lie within the range of common experience or common knowledge, but requires special experience or special knowledge, then the opinions of witnesses skilled in that particular science, art, or trade to which the question relates are admissible in evidence.

 Although Frye was decided in 1923, for decades it was not widely followed – the case was not cited for over 10 years following the decision.
 The standard was increasingly used in the 1970s, predominantly in criminal cases, and then made its way into civil cases, such as toxic torts.
 Eventually, it became the governing standard of expert admissibility, albeit, a broad one.